cmsca/datascience_public/README.md

 - [ ] Creating tables
 - [ ] Querying tables
 - [ ] Updating tables

+### 4. TBA | Intro to Web Scraping

+The purpose of this session is to ensure each participant feels comfortable with the basics of web scraping in Python.
+We'll cover:

+- [ ] Understanding the robots.txt file
+- [ ] 'Netiquette'
+- [ ] HTML
+- [ ] Requests
+- [ ] Beautiful Soup

 ### 5. TBA | Using Web Scraping to Get Chess Match Results